-DIY Repairing Large Wall Holes
+How to Repair Large Wall Holes

-Square Up the Damage
+Square Up the Hole

 Place a pencil mark about ½inch from the top, bottom and both sides of the hole.
-Hold a framing square along two marks at a time to draw a square around the damage in the wall.
+Hold a framing square along two marks at a time to draw a square around the hole in the wall.

-Make a Drywall Patch
+Make a Drywall Patch to Plug the Hole

 Cut a piece of drywall (any thickness) measuring 2 or 3 inches larger than the squared hole along all four sides.
 If the hole is 4 inches square, then the patch should be 8 to 10 inches square.

-Turn the drywall to the back and holding it against the wall, mark the size of the new hole on the patch.
-To make the patch fit easily without forcing, mark the dimensions to be a little smaller than the square opening in the wall.
+Turn the drywall to the back and hold it against the wall partially covering the hole.
+Mark the size of the squared hole on the back of the patch with a pencil.
+To make sure the patch fits easily without forcing, mark the dimensions to be a little smaller than the opening in the wall.

-See the instructions for mixing and handling setting joint compound and mix about a cup of the powdered compound as directed and then thin it with a little more water than recommended to improve bonding with the patch.
+See the instructions for mixing and handling setting joint compound, or mud, and mix about a cup of the powder as directed and then thin it with a little more water than recommended to improve bonding with the patch.

 Push lightly on the center of the patch to be sure it is seated well into the hole and level with the surrounding surface.
 The patch surface can be slightly indented but don't allow it to sit above the wall level, this will create a bulge in the finished repair.

-Apply a Second Coat
+Apply a Second Coat of Joint Compound

 Apply a Finish Coat